hayessh/neifoa/README.md

 5.25.2022  update the about.html
 Update the pages to read clinic from meeting.
 5.26.2022 Reviewing all pages for load to the internet.
+Grammer changes to the following pages index.html Update's will be posted later in the year